wajidalikhan/Project/README.txt

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt

-  To create a branch
-  -- git checkout -b new_branch
+  To create a branch and checkout it out using '-b' option -- git checkout -b new_branch

-  To switech to newly created branch
+  To switch to newly created branch
   -- git checkout new_branch

   To list the number of branches
   -- git branch -r

+  To list current branches
+  -- git branch

+  To push your local changes to your online repository.
+  -- git push REMOTE-NAME BRANCH-NAME

+  To rename a branch, you'd use the same git push command, but you would add one more argument: the name of the new branch.
+For example:
+  -- git push origin backportCMSSW14X:backportCMSSW14X

+  To see the changes of particular has in git
+  -- git log -p -1 8504ea7b5ab9cc0b7ce383d907de1dcc6efd2092

   To push the changes in a specific branch
   -- git push --set-upstream origin new_branch  OR